LeToNode/Play2.0-CN-doc/settings/SettingsLogger.md

 logger.application=DEBUG
 ```

-The root logger configuration affects all log call, rather than requiring custom logging levels.
+The root logger configuration affects all log calls, rather than requiring custom logging levels.
 Additionally, if you want to enable the logging level for a specific library, you can specify it here.
-For example to enable `TRACE` log level for spring framework, you could add:
+For example to enable `TRACE` log level for Spring, you could add:

 ```properties
 logger.org.springframework=TRACE